Israeli air strikes kill three Palestinian journalists

 "Israel should respect its obligations under international law and immediately halt its attacks against news media offices," Sherif Mansour of the Committee to Protect Journalists said in a statement on Monday.

-"Authorities know these buildings are home to numerous news organisations whose employees are civilians protected by international law," he said.
+"Authorities know these buildings are home to numerous news organizations whose employees are civilians protected by international law," he said.

 (Reporting By Noah Browning; Editing by Douglas Hamilton and Jon Hemming)